 Monday 6 April

 Teaching from Colin Teevan – how to plot your serial; where to start and where to aim for both your series and your whole serial, plus exploring plot development – plus a workshop focusing on extracts from three students’ pilot scripts.

 Masterclass 2: Producer/Development executive

 Monday 20 April

-Our guest producer Joe Donaldson will talk about his work on acclaimed TV dramas Cobra, Peaky Blinders and Ripper Street, and will lead a masterclass which focuses on the now honed pitch (50 word) and outline for the serial as a whole (350 words) – with focus on three students’ work.
+Our guest producer TBC will talk about their work and lead a masterclass which focuses on the now honed pitch (50 word) and outline for the serial as a whole (350 words) – with focus on three students’ work.

 Monday 27 April

 Teaching from Colin Teevan on how to plot an episode, once more considering plot development on a episode level and finding the right place to start your story – plus a workshop focusing on extracts from three students’ pilot scripts.